 - Two identical photos.
 You should also submit two identical photos, no older than three months.
 They should fulfill all of the Schengen visa photo requirements, as being in color and of high quality.

-- A valid UK residence permit or other form of Identity Card.
+- A valid UK residence permit or other forms of Identity Card.
 The UK residency permit must be endorsed in the actual passport (or on a new biometric ID card)

 - Schengen Travel Medical Insurance.
 Evidence that you have purchased health insurance is necessary.
 Your health insurance must cover the whole Schengen territory with a minimum of 30,000 Euro per person.